Kenshōkai

 After engaging in conflict with fellow Hokkeko members due to tolerating Soka Gakkai interferences, it transferred to Myoenji Temple in Sumida, Tokyo.
 It upholds the Taiseki-ji Head Temple to possess the true Dai Gohonzon of Nichiren Daishonin, although it does not control the Head Temple.
 Its national headquarters are located in Ōmiya-ku, Saitama Prefecture.

-The organization asserts that only the Emperor of Japan has the sole privilege to elect and declare Kosen-rufu for the widespread propagation of the Nichiren Shoshu religion.
-After the demise of 67th High Priest Nikken Abe in 2019, its senior adherents and younger leaders have been widely permitted to enter the “Gokaihi” audiences at the Dai Gohonzon under an oath of anonymity and discretion.
-Its present Chairman is Mr. Shoei Asai, and claims an active registered membership of 2.18 million in July 2020.
+The organization asserts that the Emperor of Japan has the sole privilege to elect and declare Kosen-rufu for the widespread propagation of the Nichiren Shoshu religion.

 History

 Its founder, Jinbei Asai was born in Aichi prefecture on 9 May 1904.
 Asai was converted to Nichiren Shoshu Buddhism in April 1926 at the Myoko-Ji temple in Shinagawa, Tokyo via his fellow Shakubuku sponsor Mr. Shirasu Ikuzo.